On the stability properties of power networks with time-varying inertia: Simulations

 To demonstrate the validity and applicability of the proposed conditions, we repeated the above simulation with the virtual inertia satisfying Assumption \ref{assum_inertia_growth}.
 In particular, we introduced varying virtual inertia of maximum magnitude $M_a$ in the same set of generation buses as in case (ii).
 To comply with Assumption \ref{assum_inertia_growth}, the coupling between the virtual inertia dynamics and the frequency dynamics was given by:

-where $\tau = 100 \text{s}^{-1}$ was the time constant of the virtual inertia dynamics, selected such that a fast inertia variation is allowed, and $u_j$ an input set point.
+where $\tau = 100$ $\text{s}^{-1}$ was the time constant of the virtual inertia dynamics, selected such that a fast inertia variation is allowed, and $u_j$ an input set point.
 In addition, $\rho_j$ corresponded to the strictness constant at each bus, calculated following the approach presented in Section \ref{Sec: Discussion}, and $\epsilon = 10^{-4}$ a small constant introduced to ensure that the inequality in Assumption \ref{assum_inertia_growth} was satisfied.
 The scheme in \eqref{Stable_VI} enabled fast variations in virtual inertia by setting a large value for $\tau$ and simultaneously restricted its rate of growth in accordance with Assumption \ref{assum_inertia_growth}.
-To couple the frequency and inertia dynamics, the input $u_j$ was set to $M_a$ when the frequency deviation exceeded $0.02$~Hz and $0$ otherwise, as follows from \eqref{set_point}.
-This case will be referred to as case (iii).
+To couple the frequency and inertia dynamics, the input $u_j$ was set to $M_a$ when the frequency deviation exceeded $0.02$~Hz and $0$ otherwise, as follows from \eqref{set_point}. \an{It should be noted that $u_j$ in \eqref{set_point} has identical dynamics with $M^v_j$ in \eqref{unstable_VI}.
+This design choice, coupled with the selection of a large value for $\tau$ in \eqref{Stable_derivative}, was intended to enable \eqref{Stable_VI} to simultaneously approximate \eqref{unstable_VI} and satisfy Assumption \ref{assum_inertia_growth}.} This case will be referred to as case (iii).

 The frequency response at bus $70$ resulting from implementing \eqref{Stable_VI} is depicted in Fig. \ref{Figure_Stability}.
-From Fig. \ref{Figure_Stability}, it follows that the proposed scheme yields a stable response for the power system, which validates the main analytical results of the paper.
+From Fig. \ref{Figure_Stability}, it follows that the proposed scheme yields a stable response for the power system, which validates the main analytical results of the paper. \an{Consequently, it verifies that the resulting stable behavior arises from the introduction of the derivative bound associated with Assumption~\ref{assum_inertia_growth} in~\eqref{Stable_VI}.}

 To demonstrate that Assumption \ref{assum_inertia_growth} enables fast changes in inertia, the virtual inertia at bus $133$ concerning cases (ii) and (iii) is depicted in Fig. \ref{Figure_VI}.
 From Fig. \ref{Figure_VI}, it follows that for case (iii), the maximum virtual inertia support is provided within $0.3$ seconds from the time the frequency overpasses $0.02$ Hz and is removed completely after $3.5$ seconds.
 By contrast, in case (ii) the virtual inertia instantly reaches $M_a$ at $1$ second but fluctuates between $0$ and $M_a$.
 Its fast fluctuations create frequency oscillations which lead to more inertia fluctuations due to \eqref{unstable_VI}, yielding the oscillatory frequency response depicted in Fig. \ref{Figure_Instability}.